DylanVig/plane-system/docs/CROSS-COMPILING.md

 ```

 ### Build the C Library Headers and Startup Files

+Download `glibc` from http://ftp.gnu.org/gnu/glibc.
+Make sure to select version
+2.28, or whichever is appropriate for your Raspberry Pi's operating system.

 Then, use that basic C compiler to generate stubs and header files for `glibc`,
 which will allow us to do the next step.